macloo/html-css-workshop/README.md

 ## More jQuery for beginners

-These are two GitHub repos I use with journalism students.
-They include simple **exercises** aimed at beginners.
+These are two other GitHub repos I use with journalism students.
+They both include simple **exercises** aimed at beginners.

 * [jQuery Beginners](https://github.com/macloo/jquery_beginners)
 * [jQuery Exercises](https://github.com/macloo/jquery_exercises)

+[The jQuery site](http://jquery.com/) is your best reference for looking up and learning jQuery techniques.

 I also strongly recommend the [Codecademy](http://www.codecademy.com/tracks/web) lessons in HTML, CSS, JavaScript, and jQuery.
 They are well worth your time, and you'll learn a lot from them!